 - 1. Multiple Uses.
 In the event several uses occupy a single structure or parcel of land, the total requirements for off-street parking shall be the sum of the requirements of the several uses computed separately. - 2.
 Requirements for types of buildings and uses not specifically listed herein shall be determined by the Community Development Director, based upon the requirements of comparable uses listed. - 3.
 Where calculation in accordance with the above list results in a fractional space, any fraction less than one-half shall be disregarded and any fraction of one-half or more shall require one space. - 4.
 The minimum required parking spaces shall be available for the parking of operable passenger automobiles of residents, customers, patrons and employees only, and shall not be used for storage of vehicles or materials or for the parking of vehicles used in conducting the business or use.
-Fleet parking shall be included in the minimum and maximum parking requirements for all zones except for GI, CI, and MUE. - 5.
+Fleet vehicle parking shall be accommodated within the maximum parking ratio, except that in GI, CI, and MUE zones, fleet vehicle parking may be included in a parking lot in addition to the maximum number of permitted parking spaces. - 5.
 A change in use within an existing habitable building located in the MUD Design District or the Willamette Falls Downtown District is exempt from additional parking requirements.
 Additions to an existing building and new construction are required to meet the minimum parking requirements for the areas as specified in Table 17.52.020 for the increased square footage. - B. Parking requirements can be met either onsite, or offsite by meeting one or multiple of the following conditions: - 1.
 Parking may be located on the same site as the associated use which it is supporting. - 2.
 Mixed Uses.
 If more than one type of land use occupies a single structure or parcel of land, the total requirements for off-street automobile parking shall be the sum of the requirements for all uses, unless it can be shown that the peak parking demands are actually less (e.g. the uses operate on different days or at different times of the day).
 In that case, the total requirements shall be reduced accordingly, up to a maximum reduction of fifty percent, as determined by the Community Development Director. - 3.
 Shared Parking.
-Required parking facilities for two or more uses, structures, or parcels of land may be satisfied by the same parking facilities used jointly, to the extent that the owners or operators show that the need for parking facilities does not materially overlay (e.g., uses primarily of a daytime versus nighttime nature), that the shared parking facility is within one thousand feet of the potential uses, and provided that the right of joint use is evidenced by a recorded deed, lease, contract, or similar written instrument authorizing the joint use.

-- 4. On-Street Parking.
+Required parking facilities for two or more uses, structures, or parcels of land may be satisfied by the same parking facilities used jointly, to the extent that the owners or operators show that the need for parking facilities does not materially overlay (e.g., uses primarily of a daytime versus nighttime nature), that the shared parking facility is within one thousand feet of the potential uses, and provided that the right of joint use is evidenced by a recorded deed, lease, contract, or similar written instrument authorizing the joint use. - 4.
+On-Street Parking.
 On-street parking may be counted toward the minimum standards when it is on the street face abutting the subject land use.
 An on-street parking space shall not obstruct a required clear vision area and it shall not violate any law or street standard.
-On-street parking for commercial uses shall conform to the following standards: - a.
+Onstreet parking for commercial uses shall conform to the following standards:

+- a.
 Dimensions.
 The following constitutes one on-street parking space: - 1.
 Parallel parking: twenty-two feet of uninterrupted and available curb; - 2.
 Forty-five and/or sixty-degree diagonal parking: Fifteen feet of curb; - 3.
 Ninety-degree (perpendicular) parking: Twelve feet of curb.